Net1010/UTC-Clock/README.md

 # UTC-Clock
-UTC analog clock display that refers to time-a-g.nist.gov
+UTC analog clock display that refers to time-a-g.nist.gov every minute to sync up the time.